amtep/ck3-tiger/IDEAS.md

 * for both in one block, suggest current_year = 1200
 * keep in mind that in empty scope, current_year doesn't work
 * `50 = 0` in random_list is invalid, suggest `50 = {}` instead
+* when a target is invalid, check if the user forgot to put a faith: or culture: prefix

 ## GUI
 * ck3 crashes if you have multiple objects with `resizeparent` in one parent